Homestead Food Production

-Helen Keller International’s Homestead Food Production program is one of a number of strategies deployed by HKI and our partners around the world to alleviate malnutrition and address the global food price crisis.
+Helen Keller International’s Homestead Food Production program is one of a number of strategies deployed by HKI and our partners around the world to give families the nutrients they need to develop healthy, strong bodies and minds.
 The program has put crops in the ground, nutrients in the diet, and meals on the table in many communities most severely affected by prolonged malnutrition.

-- Through its Homestead Food Production program, HKI helps improve communities’ local food production systems by creating year-round gardens with micronutrient-rich fruits and vegetables and small farms for raising poultry and livestock.
+- Through our Homestead Food Production program, HKI helps improve communities’ local food production systems by creating year-round gardens with micronutrient-rich fruits and vegetables and small farms for raising poultry and livestock.

-- Helen Keller International provides technical and managerial support as well as start-up supplies, such as seeds, seedlings, saplings and chicks to local non-governmental organizations (NGOs), which integrate Homestead Food Production into their ongoing activities.
+- HKI provides technical and managerial support as well as start-up supplies, such as seeds, seedlings, saplings and chicks to local non-governmental organizations (NGOs), which integrate Homestead Food Production into their ongoing activities.

 - The fruits and vegetables from the gardens ensure the availability of vitamins and minerals essential for proper immune system function and full physical, intellectual and cognitive development.